Flagodna-Developer/fastiquran/docs/privacy-policy.md

 ### What We _Might_ Access (And Why, if applicable):

-_Please review the points below and **REMOVE ANY THAT DO NOT APPLY to your FastiQuran app**.
-If your app truly accesses nothing beyond its own internal files and doesn't save anything or download content, you can remove this entire sub-section and state "FastiQuran does not collect any data" more broadly._

 - **Local Storage Access**

   - **Purpose:** To save user preferences, bookmarks, or notes _locally on your device_ (e.g., last read page, font size settings).